-DIY Oyster Shell Clusters
+DIY Oyster Shell Clusters: easy home decor

 Hello friends, popping in today with a quick little project.
 These inexpensive and easy to make DIY Oyster Shell Clusters or Oyster Shell Balls will bring natural coastal charm to your home decor.
 But first, the back story…

 In June, Terry and I celebrated our 30th wedding anniversary by taking a road trip to New York’s Hudson River Valley.
-We love to travel and so I think Terry was a tad surprised when he asked me where I’d like to go to celebrate and I said, “Hudson River Valley”.
-He was thinking “Caribbean, Europe, San Francisco” and I was thinking “keep it simple, road trip like the ‘olden days’, never been to Hudson River Valley, so that is where we headed.
+We love to travel and so I think Terry was a tad surprised when he asked me where I’d like to go to celebrate.
+He was thinking “Caribbean, Europe, San Francisco” and I was thinking “keep it simple, road trip like the olden days.”
+I have never been to Hudson River Valley, so that is where we headed.

 Back in the day, before we had kiddos, we would take day trips and go antiquing, go to antique auctions and just explore.
 That’s what I had in mind for this trip.

 So we left our NC home early one morning and traveled up the coast, with the Hudson River Valley being our final destination.
 Our travel plan took us up the Eastern Shore of Maryland, to the charming little town of St. Michaels for our first night.

-Terry, who still hasn’t fully drank of my ‘it’s kismet’ kool-aid, wasn’t quite sure of what I would do with this very rusty, very old wire basket.
+Terry, who still hasn’t fully drunk of my ‘it’s kismet’ kool-aid, wasn’t quite sure of what I would do with this very rusty, very old wire basket.
 But I assured him I would come up with something and so he just smiled that ‘whatever dear’ smile and off we went.

 However, I don’t know what you would call it but kismet when we checked into our hotel that night and what graced my nightstand but…an oyster shell cluster/oyster shell ball!
 I mean, clearly a sign…right?

 When I got back home I looked into sourcing some oyster shells for this project, which would prove a little more difficult than I originally thought since I live by the ocean.